Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 What’s the difference between a raffle and a drawing?

-• Drawing: A drawing is a broader term that can encompass raffles and refers to any contest where winners are selected randomly.
+• Drawing: A drawing is a broader term encompassing raffles and refers to any contest where winners are selected randomly.
 Drawings can be free to enter and are not always regulated as strictly as raffles.
-Unlike raffles, drawings may not require a purchase to enter, aligning with sweepstakes laws prohibiting mandating a purchase for a chance to win.
-When considering an online format, online raffle laws by state may influence how a drawing is conducted compared to a traditional raffle.
+Drawings may not require a purchase to enter, aligning with sweepstakes laws prohibiting mandating a purchase for a chance to win.
+When considering an online format, online raffle laws by state may influence how a drawing can be conducted.

 When planning a raffle or drawing, it’s crucial to understand the legal distinctions and requirements to ensure compliance with local and state gambling laws, especially regarding licensing, participant eligibility, and the use of proceeds.